yongchaekim/proj2code/README.md

 ### Set_rotation
 ---
 A daemon that updates fake device rotation information, called rotd updates the rotation sequence of ```=clike  0, 30, 60 , ...
-330, 0, ...''' in fixed frequency
+330, 0, ...``` in fixed frequency.The set_rotation system updates the rotation information in the kernel.
+The set_rotation allow the processes that are waiting to grab a lock on a range entered by the new rotation should be allowed to grab the lock (making sure readers and writers don't grab the lock at the same time).
+This is done by broadcasting(waking up) all the waiting readers and signalling one waiting writers waiting for a lock for each rotation value.

 ### Lock assigning policy
 ---
 **Rotation Based Writers Lock**